-The NCAA Tournament is easily one of the biggest events on the sports calendar each and every year…well, minus 2020 anyway when March Madness was shut down due to the COVID-19 pandemic.
-For a span of about three weeks from mid-March to early April, the top teams in the country battle it out for the right to be called national champions in a single-elimination tourney that over the years has provided some of the greatest moments in college basketball history…and also some of the greatest upsets.
+The NCAA Tournament is easily one of the biggest events on the sports calendar every year…well, minus 2020 anyway when March Madness was shut down due to the COVID-19 pandemic.
+For a span of about three weeks from mid-March to early April, the top teams in the country battle it out for the right to be called national champions in a single-elimination tourney that over the years has provided some of the greatest moments in college basketball history.
+And also some of the greatest upsets.

 Now, while it obviously can’t be fun for those teams who get upset, watching some of the top seeds get knocked out of the NCAA Tournament is easily one of the most entertaining aspects of March Madness, isn’t it?
 Unless it’s the team you’re rooting for, of course.

 But while those upsets from lower-seeded teams in the early rounds are great to watch, it’s obviously still better to be a higher seed as no team seeded lower than eighth has ever won a national championship.
-Sure, a select few have appeared in the Final Four but no double-digit seed has ever emerged victorious in one of those games.
+Sure, a select few have appeared in the Final Four, but no double-digit seed has ever emerged victorious in one of those games.

 So just how far has every seed in the NCAA Tournament advanced?